hemuba/The-InvestorThing-backend/README.md

 ## Overview

-StockManager is a work-in-progress backend REST API for managing stock investments.
+StockManager is a work-in-progress backend REST API for managing stockOLD investments.
 It is part of a larger fullstack project that will include:

 - A dedicated frontend (planned)